Summer vacation is upon us. For students everywhere, the summer months will be a blur of sunshine, summer jobs, road

 Biology — A simple screen recording-enabled lecture, showing presentation materials front and center for students to review.

 If you’re ready to start flipping your classes, Panopto can help.
-To find out more about how other institutions are using our system for flipped learning sign up for a free 30-day trial today.
+To find out more about how other institutions are using our system for flipped learning sign up for a free trial today.